-- D. Are the Orders Containing the Impugned Measures Ultra Vires the Authority of the Federal Government under Section 91(11) of the Constitution Act, 1867? - (1) The RNN Applicants' Submissions the exclusive jurisdiction of the provinces over public health.
+[266] The RNN Applicants submit that the February Order, which contains the Impugned Measures, is ultra vires the authority of the federal government and an improper infringement on the exclusive jurisdiction of the provinces over public health.
 They assert that such jurisdiction was conferred pursuant to subsection 92(7) of the Constitution Act, 1867, which extends to "The Establishment, Maintenance, and management of Hospitals, Asylums, Charities, and Eleemosynary Institutions in and for the Province, other than Marine Hospitals", and subsection 92(13), which extends to "Property and Civil Rights in the Province."
 In addition, subsection 92(16) confers jurisdiction over "Generally all Matters of a merely local or private Nature in the Province."